7,070,000 pageviews

 Team Stomping and Kicking

-Shortly after midnight on Thursday October 30, 2014, California University student Shareese Asparagus, a 22-year-old from West Chester, Pennsylvania, walked out of a restaurant on Wood Street in the college town.
+Shortly after midnight on Thursday October 30, 2014 California University student Shareese Asparagus, a 22-year-old from West Chester, Pennsylvania, walked out of a restaurant on Wood Street in the college town.
 She was with her 30-year-old boyfriend, Lewis Campbell, also from West Chester.
-He did not attend California U.
+He did not attend the university.

 The trouble started outside the restaurant when a California University football player, accompanied by four of his teammates, said something to the young woman that offended her.
 This led to an exchange of angry words that prompted Lewis Campbell to step in to defend his girlfriend.